Clichés: Why They Kill Credibility

 The other thing clichés do: they give the reader permission to stop reading.
 The moment someone reads "in today's fast-paced world," they know nothing interesting is coming.
 The opening paragraph is a promise.
 Clichés break it before the body copy can.

 Cut the clichés.
-Not because they're stylistically bad.
-Because they're evidence of avoided thinking.
+They're evidence of avoided thinking, and the reader feels that even when they can't name it.
 Find the thought underneath and write that instead.
-It's almost always more interesting, and it's always more convincing.
+It's more interesting and it's more convincing.

 Get in touch →